dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_uses.md

 - *Uses*: -
 - *Is used by*: **course**, **user**

-This module *uses* a module from an external Bounded Context, the FenixEdu REST API, whose Ubiquitous Language is a publicly published language to which quizzes-tutor assumes a Conformist posture.
-For more information consult [FenixEdu REST API's SLA](https://fenix.tecnico.ulisboa.pt/personal/external-applications/api-service-agreement).
+*This module uses a module from an external Bounded Context, provided as an Open Host Service thru the FenixEdu REST API.
+For more information consult [FenixEdu REST API's SLA](https://fenix.tecnico.ulisboa.pt/personal/external-applications/api-service-agreement).*

 ### <span style="color:#0080ff">course</span>
-- *Uses*: **auth**
+- *Uses*: **auth**, **question**
 - *Is used by*: **discussion**, **question**, **questionsubmission**, **quiz**, **tournament**

+*This module has two responsabilities: aggregate questions and aggregate course executions (an annual/semiannual execution of a course).
+But since without questions the first responsability ceases to make sense, course has a uses relation to **question**.
+This constitutes a cyclic dependency between **course** and **question**.
+Between the two dependencies, **question** uses **course** is of special attention, and therefore deepen in the **question**'s entrance.*

 ### <span style="color:#0080ff">discussion</span>
 - *Uses*: **answer**, **course**, **question**, **user**